Visit the Crown Jewels of Denmark in Copenhagen

 Where are the Crown Jewels of Denmark in Copenhagen ?

-Instead, we visited the magnificent rooms of the castle, which was built by Christian IV in 1606.
-At first it served as a royal residence.
-In 1838 it was opened to the public as a museum displaying the Danish Kings' Chronological Collection, including the Danish Crown Jewels, paintings, tapestries and more.
+Instead, we visit the magnificent rooms of the castle, which was built on this site in 1606 by Christian IV.
+Initially it served as a royal residence.
+It has been open to the public as a museum since 1838, displaying the chronological collection of the Danish kings, including the Danish crown jewels, paintings, tapestries and more.

 We walked through historic rooms, where you can feel the splendor of the Danish royal family.
 The underground vaults, where the Danish crown jewels are kept, were most impressive.
 Here, we understood immediately, why access to the castle is guarded by guardsmen.
 Enormous values are kept in these cellars.
 We came amazingly close to the crown jewels of the royal family.
 They don't allow to take pictures of the crowns.
 Thus the drawings from a Danish encyclopedia have to convey an impression of their splendor.